 Next up is the Treasurer’s House (early 17th C), now a National Trust property.
 The first Treasurer for York Minster was appointed in 1091, but all that remains of his original house is an external wall.
 The Treasurer was the controller of the finances of the Minster, this is where they would have made decisions about the bar levies.
 The treasurer also entertained important guests, hence the grandness of the residence.

 Then perhaps pause on College Green and put your feet up for five minutes.
-This space isn’t quite as ancient and tranquil as it appears and is an interesting example of the ups and downs of urban space.
+This tranquil space isn’t quite as ancient as it appears and is an interesting example of the ups and downs of urban space.
 Two houses and their gardens were removed on the north-east side to first create the green in the mid-nineteenth century; it was then extended further to its current size in 1955.

-But then there was a setback in 1903, as Deangate was knocked through from Goodramgate to Minster Yard to relieve traffic congestion.
+But there was a setback in 1903, as Deangate was knocked through from Goodramgate to Minster Yard to relieve traffic congestion.
 This maybe wasn’t too bad when the traffic was carts & carriages and the odd Rolls-Royce, but by the 1970s it was a traffic-ridden route that detracted greatly from the Minster.
-Finally, in 1990, after a long campaign by the York Civic Society, it was finally closed to traffic and is now a very pleasant walkway.
+Finally, in 1990, after a long campaign by the York Civic Society, it was closed to traffic and is now a very pleasant walkway.
 Compare that with Worcester, where a dual carriageway still trundles within fifty yards of that great cathedral.